 The solid valve system is built of sturdier material and can take multiple sizes of balloons.
 It requires cleaning the solid valve, mouthpiece and attaching new balloons as needed, so it does need a little more maintenance.
 You will not have to replace the balloons with this system as often unless you want to simply change the size of the balloon.
 The mouthpiece for this system is also built from heavier material than the disposable easy valve system mouthpiece.

 For both valve systems, the balloon material is the same.
 The balloons are very high quality, they won’t tear or puncture easily and do not add any strange flavours or odours to the vapour.
 Using these balloons offer an almost resistance free draw.
 This is great for people who need to use this electronic desktop vaporizer for medical purposes.
-(Medical cannabis fact: The Government of Canada has approved the Volcano vaporizers for medical cannabis use).

 The filling chambers for both valve systems are very similar.
 The easy valve system’s filling chamber is made of a less substantial material and does not include a stainless-steel heating chamber insert.
 For the solid valve, there is a stainless-steel insert for the chamber.
 This holds down the dried herbs or the liquid pad while the air pushes through, keeping it nicely in place.
 You don’t have to fill the solid valve filling chamber to capacity, you can use smaller amounts of materials for shorter sessions.